tcurdt/jdeb/docs/maven.md

 At least the one main control file is required to control the creation of the debian package.
-This required control file should be found in the control directory.
+This required control file should be found in the control directory (inside the data dir).
 By default the control file name is also `control` which gives a path of `src/deb/control/control` by default.
 This control file contains the metadata about the Debian package.
 Usually it will look something along the lines of

     Package: [[name]]
     Version: [[version]]